MerreM/SoCo-Tk/README.md

 ## Contributing

-If you're interested in contributing, drop me a mesage on here, or set up a pull request and I'll try adn get back to you!
+If you're interested in contributing, drop me a mesage on here, or set up a pull request and I'll try and get back to you!